-Gary Marcus is a cognitive scientist at New York University, visitor at the Allen Institute for Brain Science, and a best-selling author.
+Gary Marcus is professor of psychology and neural science at New York University, visitor at the Allen Institute for Brain Science, and a best-selling author.
 His books include Guitar Zero: The Science of Becoming Musical at Any Age and Kluge: The Haphazard Evolution of the Human Mind.
 Jeremy Freeman is a neuroscientist at the Howard Hughes Medical Institute’s Janelia Farm Research Campus.

 "The brain is a complicated thing, and progress in understanding how it works may seem slow.
 Will creating huge research teams, collecting more data at higher resolutions, and sharing data more widely and openly kick-start a new wave of progress?
 Or does the field still need to make conceptual leaps before the results would even make sense?
 Brilliant minds on both sides describe their visions of the future of neuroscience in this collection of short, engaging essays."--Christopher Chabris, coauthor of The Invisible Gorilla: How Our Intuitions Deceive Us